doedje/jquery.soap/options.md

 type: **boolean**
 default: _false_

-Set to true if you don't want the [namespaceQualifier](#namespaceQualifier) to be the prefix for the nodes in params.
+Set to true if you don't want the [namespaceQualifier](#namespaceQualifier) to be the prefix for the nodes in the request element.

 _This option ONLY applies when the request XML is going to be built from JSON [data](#data)._
 ```